MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-develop-solutions.md

 ## Work with bigger data sources

 Imagine you run a query on the source system, but you don't want to provide direct access to the system or democratize access.
-You plan to put this in a dataflow.
+You plan to put it in a dataflow.

 ### Solution 1: Use a view for the query or optimize the query